hannahbrucemacdonald/perses/docs/installation.rst

 Development build
 -----------------

-The bleeding-edge, absolute latest, very likely unstable development build of perses is pushed to `binstar <https://anaconda.org/omnia/perses>`_ with each GitHub commit, and can be obtained by
+The bleeding-edge, absolute latest, very likely unstable development build of perses is available on github

 .. code-block:: bash

-   $ conda config --add channels omnia
-   $ conda install perses-dev
+   $ git clone git@github.com:choderalab/perses.git

 .. warning:: Development builds may be unstable and are generally subjected to less testing than releases.
 Use at your own risk!